DistAlgo/alda/benchmarks/rules/README.md

 This benchamrk is on the full core and hierarchical RBAC, the description of which can be found [here](https://www3.cs.stonybrook.edu/~stoller/papers/rbac-spec.pdf).

 1. to measure the allrbac program, run
- `python -m da --rule --message-buffer-size=409600 launcher.da --numr=NUMROLE --nump=NUMPERM --ac=NUMQUERY`, where
+ `python -m da --rules --message-buffer-size=409600 launcher.da --numr=NUMROLE --nump=NUMPERM --ac=NUMQUERY`, where

     - `NUMROLE` is the number of roles,
     - `NUMPERM` is the number of permissions, and